Minister's Son Arrested In Lakhimpur Kheri Case, "Evasive Answers", Say Cops: 10 Facts

 Ashish Mishra was arrested five days after he was named in a murder case.
 The charges against him usually merit an immediate arrest and questions have been raised whether he was afforded VIP treatment because of his father.
 He had also skipped summons a day ago.

-The UP Police DIG, who waited three hours for Ashish Mishra to show up yesterday, questioned Mr Mishra till late into the night on Saturday after he was brought in through a backdoor entrance, helping him avoid the media gaggle.
+The senior UP Police officer, who waited three hours for Ashish Mishra to show up on Friday, questioned him till late into the night after he was brought in through a backdoor, helping him avoid the media gaggle.

-In another questionable move, the UP cops had issued notice to Ashish Mishra under Section 160 CrPC, which concerns attendance of witnesses - not the accused.
+In another questionable move, the UP cops had issued notice to Ashish Mishra under a section of law which concerns attendance of witnesses - not the accused.

-Ajay Mishra had said his son would make an appearance today.
-He said his son could not answer the summons yesterday due to poor health.
-Security has been stepped up in the area ahead of the visit by the murder accused son of the minister.

-The arrested came a day after the Supreme Court reminded the Uttar Pradesh government that the law must take its course against "whoever is involved" amid nationwide outrage over the incident.
+The arrest came a day after the Supreme Court reminded the Uttar Pradesh government that the law must take its course against "whoever is involved" amid nationwide outrage over the incident and mounting pressure from farmer groups.

 "What is the message that you are sending?
 Even in normal circumstances... will the police not go immediately and arrest the accused?
 Things have not proceeded the way they should have.
 It appears to be only words and not actions," Chief Justice NV Ramana said in a sharp rebuke.

+Following his son's no-show a day ago, Minister Ajay Mishra had said Ashish Mishra would make an appearance on Saturday.
+He said his son could not answer the summons due to poor health.

-Ashish Mishra has been named in an FIR filed by the farmers who have demanded strict action against him.
-The FIR says that he drove into the gathering of slogan-shouting farmers amid a peaceful black flag protest.
-Eight people, including four farmers, died in the incident.
+Ashish Mishra has been named in an FIR filed by the farmers who said he drove into a gathering of slogan-shouting demonstrators amid a peaceful black flag protest last Sunday.
+Eight people, including four farmers and four from the convoy, died in the incident and the violence that it triggered.

 Though the Union Minister's son admits the SUV that ran over farmers belongs to him, but he maintains he was not in it.